Bingquan-InSAR/GMTSARplus/installation.md

 sudo docker run -it -v /mnt/ESA:/home/process insar_itc:v1 /bin/bash
 ```

-Once inside the container, the processing environment is ready for use.
+Once inside the container, the processing environment is fully configured and ready for use.

 ---

 ### Option 2: Manual installation by following the Dockerfile (step-by-step)

-If you cannot (or prefer not to) run the container directly, you can **manually install the toolchain on your host** by using the provided `Dockerfile` as a **build recipe**.
+If you cannot (or prefer not to) run the Docker container directly, you may **manually install the software stack on your host system** by using the provided `Dockerfile` as a **build recipe**.

-The `Dockerfile` documents the full software stack and the exact installation order, which helps ensure:
+The `Dockerfile` explicitly defines the complete software stack and the exact installation order, which helps ensure:

 - A consistent and reproducible environment
-- Fewer dependency/version conflicts across operating systems
+- Reduced dependency and version conflicts across operating systems
-- Comparable behavior across machines and platforms
+- Comparable behavior across different machines and platforms

 **How to use this option**

 - Open the `Dockerfile` and follow it **from top to bottom**.
-- Execute the installation commands on your host system **in the same order** as they appear in the Dockerfile.
+- Execute each installation command on your host system **in the same order** as specified.
-- Use the same versions and environment settings (e.g., system packages, conda/pip dependencies, environment variables).
+- Use the same software versions and environment settings (e.g., system packages, conda/pip dependencies, environment variables).

+> **Note**: In this option, the Dockerfile serves as documentation for the installation procedure; the container itself is not built or executed.